Adit-Exe/Remind/README.md

-# Remind - Advanced Android Timer App
+# Remind - Simple Timer App

 Remind is a powerful, modern timer management application built with **Kotlin** and **Jetpack Compose**.
 It features real-time tracking, intelligent milestone notifications, and a beautiful glassmorphism home screen widget.